Critical Choices: Triaging Humanitarian Priorities

 Examples from their daily work will highlight the challenges, that that practitioners, staff of international and local NGOs are facing in providing MHPSS services to affected communities.
 What kind of answers and tools were useful, what works and what doesn’t and why.

-Sameh Hendi | MHPSS Technical Advisor, Ukraine Country Office Save the Children
+Sameh Hendi | Mental Health and Psychosocial Support (MHPSS) Technical Advisor, Save The Children International – Ukraine Country Office

 Ananda Galappatti | Co-Director, MHPSS.net